The Complete Kitchen Checklist

 The pivoting door between your kitchen and dining room requires a powerful spring-loaded floor hinge.
 This handy device keeps the door closed and the kitchen messes out of sight when entertaining.
 Paired with a push plate, it allows for easy, hands-free operating - a must when carrying dishes from room to room.

 As inconspicuous as they may seem, doorstops are an essential item in the kitchen.
 Mounted on the floor, baseboard, wall, or hinge pin, they protect your appliances and cabinets from damage by a swinging door.
 Unlike the cheaply made models of yesteryear, today’s doorstops come in a wide array of eye-catching designs and finishes.
 See our handy doorstop shopping guide to find just the right solutions for your kitchen.

 In many homes, the kitchen sink resides under a window to take advantage of light and air, a garden view adding a bit of pleasure to the mundane tasks of dish-washing and food prep.
-Unfortunately, faucets are often handled roughly, and window hardware tends to look worse for wear from constant exposure to light and moisture.
-Updating your faucet and window hardware is an easy way to brighten your everyday outlook.
+Too often window hardware tends to look worse for wear from constant exposure to light and moisture.
+Updating your window hardware is an easy way to brighten your everyday outlook.
 A glint of sunlight on a shining sash lock is guaranteed to bring a smile!